bnbry/conf_talks/README.md

 # conf_talks

-Conference talks that have heavily influenced me, they are in no particular order except maybe `Boundaries` being an absolute number 1.
+Conference talks that have heavily influenced me, they are in no particular order.

 | Title | Speaker | Notes |
 | ----- | ------- | ----- |